Tanvirgit07/product-showcase-client/README.md

 [Ponno khuji](https://product-showcase-client.web.app/)

 <h3>📝 OverView</h3>
-<P>Your project is a full-fledged product catalog application that is both feature-rich and responsive.
+<P>My project is a full-fledged product catalog application that is both feature-rich and responsive.
 It utilizes modern React practices, leverages powerful libraries like React Query for data management, and ensures a secure and user-friendly experience.
 The project's modular design and focus on responsiveness make it scalable and adaptable to future enhancements.